AndresNeron/database-encryption/README.md

 9. Check the specified output file path to find the encrypted/decrypted zip file.

+10. Finally, unzip your zip file with the command:

+- `unzip files.zip`

-10. Congratulations!
+11. Congratulations!
 You have successfully executed the file encryption and decryption code on your Linux system.
 Then you can encrypt your `credentials.csv` using an asymmetric encryption algorithm such as RSA, to keep safe your credentials.
 I will explain that in other repository.

-11. Feel free to modify and customize the code according to your specific requirements.
+12. Feel free to modify and customize the code according to your specific requirements.

-12. License
+13. License.
 This code is released under the MIT License.
 You can find the full license text in the LICENSE file.